jbcodeforce/aws-studies/docs/index.md

 ![](./images/aws-big-data.png)

 IoT Core allows to collect data from IoT devices.
 Kinesis is used to get data as streams, and then FireHose upload every minute to S3.
 A Lambda can already do transformation from FireHose.
 As new files are added to S3 bucket, it trigger a Lambda to call queries defined in Athena.
 Athena pull the data and build a report published to another S3 bucket that will be used by QuickSight to visualize the data.

-## Other Database considerations

-### Redshift

-It is based on Postgresql. but not used for OLTP, it is used for analytical processing and data warehousing, scale to PBs.
-It is Columnar storage of data.
-It uses massively parallel query execution.

-Data can be loaded from S3, DynamoDB, DMS and other DBs.
-It can scale from 1 to 128 nodes, and each node has 160GB per node.

-The architecture is based on a leader node to support query planning and aggregate results, and compute nodes to perform the queries and send results back.

-Redshift spectrum performs queries directly on top of S3.